 Below is an example of how Google Search Console alerts you.

-There is no universal solution for what to do post-Google update.
+There is no universal solution for what to do a post-Google update.
 But, one can start with trying to find the answers to why their ranking dropped.
 The best place to start is with pages or content that replaced yours.
 Find out what they offer and compare it to your own website content and experience and adapt.
 We also advise registering your company in Google My Business.
 It will help your ranking as well.